davetron5000/wtf-is-a-webpack/markdown/production.md

 We haven't seen the `optimization` key before, and if you look at the documentation for production mode, it shows a lot of options being set in there.

-For our needs, setting [`optimization` to true](https://webpack.js.org/configuration/optimization/#optimization-minimize) will configure the `TerserWebpackPlugin` for us, so let's try it.
+For our needs, setting [`minimize` to true](https://webpack.js.org/configuration/optimization/#optimization-minimize) will configure the `TerserWebpackPlugin` for us, so let's try it.

 Your `webpack.config.js` should look like so: